joeyjumper94/revenants_small_scripts/README.md

 installation

-1.download and extract the zip file
+1. download and extract the zip file

 2. drop the folder into tha addons folder.